 Things to do at Portsea

-Portsea is the furthermost point along the Mornington Peninsula next to popular townships such as Sorrento and Rye.
-It has a lovely beach which is patrolled by the local surf life-saving club.
-Surfing is a popular activity to do here.
-It’s a spot that is well known for brilliant scuba diving with seals, sea dragons, rays and dolphins a regular encounter.
+Portsea is the furthest point along the Mornington Peninsula next to popular townships such as Sorrento and Rye.
+It has a lovely beach which the local surf lifesaving club patrols.
+Surfing is a popular activity here.
+It’s a spot well known for brilliant scuba diving with seals, sea dragons, rays, and dolphins, which is a regular encounter.
 There are terrific walks along the cliffside to take in the multi-million dollar houses overlooking the ocean.
-It’s a beautiful spot with surrounding beaches, rock pools, ocean views and plenty of photo opportunities.
-There is available parking, toilets, shops, parks, BBQs and cafes.
-It’s also a spot to catch the renowned ferry to the Bellarine peninsula.
-It’s the direct entrance to Port Phillip and the township is surrounded by the ocean.
-The town has lots of character with lovely beach fronts, historic shop fronts, restaurants and cafes many overlooking the harbour.
+It’s beautiful with surrounding beaches, rock pools, ocean views and plenty of photo opportunities.
+Parking, toilets, shops, parks, BBQS and cafes are available.
+It’s also a spot to catch the renowned ferry to the Bellarine Peninsula.
+It’s the direct entrance to Port Phillip, and the ocean surrounds the township.
+The town has lots of character, with lovely beachfronts, historic shopfronts, restaurants, and cafes, and many overlook the harbour.

-There are several local attractions including snorkelling tours to see the local wild sea life.
-On offer is also kayaking and boating day and half-day tours to see the local reefs and historic shipwreck.
-There are also local charter boats ready to take you out for a day’s fishing.
-Why not try a scenic walk or bike ride of the point Nepean trial to see the further point of the Mornington Peninsula.
-There is also the Portsea golf course off Relph avenue.
-In the not too far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, maze and gardens, adventure playgrounds and much more.
-The Mornington Penisula is a great destination for families with many activities to suit everyone in the family.
+Several local attractions include snorkelling tours to see the local wild sea life.
+On offer are kayaking, boating day, and half-day tours to see the local reefs and a historic shipwreck.
+Local charter boats are also ready to take you out for a day’s fishing.
+Why not try a scenic walk or bike ride on the Point Nepean trail to see further points of the Mornington Peninsula.
+There is also the Portsea golf course off Relph Avenue.
+In the not-too-far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, mazes and gardens, adventure playgrounds and much more.
+The Mornington Peninsula is an excellent destination for families, with many activities to suit everyone.
 Nearby townships include Cape Schnack, Rye, & Sorrento.

 Fishing at Portsea Pier